Skip to Main Content

 How are Affordable Courses (Zero Textbook Cost & Low Cost Textbook) Sections tracked?

-Faculty can view sample scenarios to determine if their course section(s) qualify for the Zero Textbook Cost designation.
+Faculty can view sample scenarios to determine if their course section(s) qualify for the Zero Textbook Cost or Low Textbook Cost designations.

 How are cost-savings calculated?